DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 hours to be devoted to each topic, as it will appear in the syllabus.

-(g) The methodology for verifying and monitoring attendance.
-A licensee shall
+(g) The methodology for verifying and monitoring attendance to ensure the

 (h) The standards a licensee must meet to complete the course, including